Do You Know Anyone Who Can't Tell A Story?

 What Will We Accomplish?

-Class will meet for twelve weeks via Zoom on Saturdays.
+Class will meet for twelve weeks via Zoom.

 The focus of Painting Drama 1 is Composition, creating an immersive, dramatic experience through visual storytelling and finding your own unique visual voice.